-The sports medicine centre is designed to cater to all the sports persons and others who are suffering from all musculoskeletal alignments.
-It is equipped with x-ray unit to conduct thorough diagnostics of the athletes as well as other individuals who are seeking for pain relieving modalities.
-The centre also has hydro therapy pool to treat athletes and others who are suffering from injuries to lower extremities.
+Spread over 35000 Square feet, the Centre is equipped with a sports and recreational fitness suffering from all musculoskeletal ailments.
+It is equipped with x-ray unit to conduct thorough diagnostics of the athletes as well as other individuals who are seeking pain relieving modalities.
+The centre also has ahydro therapy pool to treat athletes and others who are suffering from injuries to lower extremities.